University of Waterloo

 Prior to joining CPA Canada, Kaylynn was a Senior Manager at KPMG LLP in their Risk Consulting practice, focusing on internal audit, risk and control services.
 Kaylynn started her career with KPMG's audit practice, focusing on financial statement audits of public companies in manufacturing, retail and industrial markets.

-Robert Reimer is a Winnipeg based Risk Assurance Services Partner at PwC.
-Through his 33 years with PwC, he has worked with organizations across Canada, bringing a practical blend of experience in business, governance, risk, operations, process and systems to solve their issues and help them be more successful.
+Robert Reimer is a recently retired PwC Winnipeg Partner, where he was responsible for the Consulting & Risk practices for Manitoba/Saskatchewan, and is back working with PwC on a contract basis.
+Through his 35 years with PwC, he has worked with organizations across Canada, bringing a practical blend of experience in business, governance, risk, operations, process and systems to solve their issues and help them be more successful.
 Early in his career, Robert began to focus on technology and information systems risks, and helped build the PwC technology security, risk and controls practice in Canada, advising organizations across most industries on how to manage their technical risks.
 He became the PwC Canada Information Security Leader, leading engagements to test network and system security, identify vulnerabilities, develop complex security architectures, implement identity and single sign-on solutions, and develop effective security organization, roles and policies.
 He has led several CEO forums on cyber security and is effective in helping organizations mitigate enterprise cyber and IT risks.
-Robert has been an active member of the CPA Canada Audit & Assurance Technology Advisory Committee.
+Robert has been an active member of the CPA Canada Audit & Assurance Technology Committee.
 He authored the CPA Canada publication 20 Questions Directors Should Ask About IT Security, and contributed to the early development of the system reliability Trust Principles and COBIT v 3.1.
-Robert has earned the CPA, CA, CISA, CISM, CRISC, CITP, and CGEIT designations.
+Robert is an FCPA FCA, and has earned the CISA, CISM, CRISC, CITP, and CGEIT designations.

 Kristian Rotaru is a decision scientist working across the disciplines of accounting, finance, and operations management.
 He completed a Bachelor of Science (with Honours in psychology) at Monash University in 2018, Graduate Diploma in Psychology (GDP) in 2017, PhD in Information Systems/Risk Management in 2010, and PhD in Economics in 2005.